 What we do every day matters.
 At Campbell, we believe we have a fundamental responsibility to help our local communities thrive.
 Investing in our community and supporting our neighbors matters to us as a company, it matters to our employees and it matters to the people who are the fabric of the communities where we live and work.
-It is this commitment and our Purpose - Real food that matters for life's moments, that guides our community efforts.
+It is this commitment and our Purpose - Real food that matters for life's moments, that guide our community efforts.

-Our Purpose is based on a set of unwavering beliefs.
-The first of which is we believe food should be delicious, accessible and affordable - all three - without compromise.
+Our Purpose is based on a set of unwavering beliefs, that food should be delicious, accessible and affordable - all three - without compromise.
 As a food company, we are uniquely positioned to leverage our capabilities and expertise to increase food access in communities where we have operations, and we center our community efforts on this issue.

 We have developed two goals that support this focused lens.
 By 2020, Campbell is committed to measurably improving the health of young people in our hometown communities by reducing childhood obesity and hunger by 50 percent.
-In addition, we seek to make a positive impact on the lives of 100 million youth through our volunteer, community and signature programs.
+In addition, we seek to make a positive impact on the lives of youth through our volunteer, community and signature programs.